cintuluca/Strutture-Dati-e-Algoritmi/README.md

 <tr><td>Matrix multiplication   	<td> <ul> <li>Incremental approach <li>Divide et Impera approach <li>Strassen algorithm <ul>
 </table>

+The notebooks named with a 2 at the end show step by step the operations done by the algorithm.

 # AUTHOR

 Luca Cintura <luca.cintura@gmail.com> <br />